jpromanonet/learnEnoughProjects/README.md

 # learnEnoughProjects
-Projects made by following the 'Learn Enought to be Dangerous' e-books.
+Projects made by following the 'Learn Enough to be Dangerous' e-books.